darrenks/atlas/README.md

 BTW there was a 2d mode which I think was very interesting, but I removed it for now (check out the first commit if you are curious).

 Please raise an issue or email me with your thoughts. `<name of this lang> at golfscript.com`.
+There is also a google group for issues relating to the design of the language: [atlas-lang](https://groups.google.com/g/atlas-lang).